Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 |U3	|N/A	|1	|TSOP-I-32 (12.4x8mm)	|FM28V100-TG 	|FRAM|
 |U4	|N/A	|1	|SOT-23-5	|NCP718ASN300T1G 	|3V0 voltage regulator|
 |U5	|N/A	|1	|TSOP-I-40 (18.4x10mm)	|AM29F080B	|Flash memory|

+The PCB was designed on purpose with "big" components only (0603 is the smallest footprint) and not stupidly small caps like 0402 which are just meant to punish modders.
+The only scaring component is the signal inverter.

 ## Overview of JLCPCB ordering options